LorisYounger/VPet/README_en.md

 The source of this game is available on GitHub.
 You can find it at: https://github.com/LorisYounger/VPet

 Feature requests and pull requests are welcome!
 You can take our code and modify it to your liking, too.
-(Though most content don't require that and can be modded in.)
+(Though most content don't require that, and can be modded in.)

 ### Steam Workshop support

 Steam Workshop mods are supported.
-With mods, you can add your own pets (animations/interactions) and share them to others through the Workshop.
+With mods, you can add your own pets (animations/interactions), and share them to others through the Workshop.

 The following contents can be added or modified by Workshop mods: